cestella/software_engineering_curriculum/calculator/README.md

 ### Code Style
 * Variable names which are named in a readable manner (e.g. prefer `first_token` to `x`)
 * Any external dependencies are noted in the `requirements.txt` which can be generated via running `pip freeze > requirements.txt` from your virtual environment.
 * The codebase should be in Python 3
+* Code should be autoformatted using `black`.
+This should be as simple as running `black .` from this directory.

 ## [ ] Practice Pull Request
 1. Create a new python3 virtual environment in your `~/venvs` directory for this project called `~/venvs/calculator` by running `python3 -m venv ~/venvs/calculator`.